ganong-noel/pandemic_ui_public/issue_506_data_editor/README.md

 the key tables needed to replicate the analysis

 ### Details on each Data Source
+This table describes the raw data used in the analysis and their corresponding directories.

 | Data.Name                            | Data.Files                                                                            | Location                                        | Provided | Citations                                                                                                         |
 |---------------|-------------------------|---------------|-------|---------------|